-Ensuring your ESD floors are correctly installed and follow all the required guidelines can help prevent damage to your floors or environment.
-During installation, copper strips are placed above the adhesive and below the flooring to ensure there are no gaps between the surfaces.
+Ensuring your ESD floors are correctly installed and following all the required guidelines can help to prevent damage to your floors or environment.
+During installation, copper strips are placed above the adhesive and below the flooring to ensure that there are no gaps between the surfaces.
 It allows the flooring to work appropriately to reduce static.
-After installing the flooring and seams, you can then test your ESD floors to ensure they meet the required voltage perimeters.
+After installing the flooring and seams, you can then test your ESD floors to ensure they meet the required voltage perimeters for your project.

 What to look for when testing ESD floors

 ESD floors are tested for electrical resistance and static generation.
-This can be measured with an ohmmeter, following either ASTM F150 or ANSI/ESD STM 7.1, by placing two five-pound probes three feet apart on the floor and then applying 10 volts of electricity.
+This can be measured with an ohmmeter, paired with following either the ASTM F150 or the ANSI/ESD STM 7.1 regulations, by placing two five-pound probes three feet apart on the floor and then applying 10 volts of electricity.
 The static generation is tested using a voltmeter, following ANSI/ESD STM 97.2.
 It measures the static generated when a person wearing specific footwear walks on the floor.

 Measure of resistance